zullicm/phase-3-sql-organizing-bears-lab/README.md

 ## Part 2: `INSERT`

 Get the tests in `spec/insert_spec.rb` to pass.
-Input the following 8 bears (you can make up details about them, but make gender either 'M' or 'F'):
+Input the following 8 bears (you can make up details about them, but make sex either 'M' or 'F'):

 * Mr. Chocolate
 * Rowdy